Skip to main content

 In order to provide ongoing training for young translators*, the 2024 programme will take a different form.
 The new format is aimed exclusively at former participants of the Goldschmidt Programme, who must not be older than 35 at the start of the program.
 The aim of the new format is to deepen their skills, expand their network and make their work more visible.

-To this end, the Goldschmidt+ 2024 envisions three modules that will take place throughout the year in Switzerland, France, and Germany.
+To this end, the Goldschmidt+ 2024 envisions three modules that will take place throughout the year (May, September and October 2024) in Switzerland, France, and Germany.
 Each module will tie in with a local literary festival or book fair to spotlight the work of literary translators and provide them with continuing education and networking opportunities within the industry:

 In order to introduce the work of literary translators to a younger audience, the participants will also present their profession at schools and universities in cooperation with the DFJW.